-This isn’t your average, boring Theatre History course.
-In this fun, gossipy but fact-based, playwright-interview-centered course, Pandora takes the students through from Ancient Egyptian Theatre history to Modern day contemporary realism and postmodernism.
-We’ll center each class on a play or two that represents the movement or style in theatre history, talk about how those plays were received in their time period and discuss the playwrights who wrote those plays.
-They’ll be a lot of behind-the-scenes stories and theatre folk lore included in this course.
+This isn’t your average Theatre History class.
+In this fun, gossipy, fact-based, playwright-interview-centered course, the faculty takes you from the Ancient Egyptians to the postmodernists in Theatre.
+Each class centers on one or two plays that represent their particular movement, style, and place in Theatre History.
+You will discuss how those plays were received in their time period, and discuss the playwrights who wrote those plays.
+There will be a lot of behind-the-scenes stories and theatre lore included in this course.

-We’ll go through the Greeks, the Romans, the Middle Ages, the Renaissance, into the Restoration to the rise of Realism and then through Surrealism, American Realism, Expressionism, Feminist Drama, Post-Modernism and more!
+You will discuss the Greeks, the Romans, the Middle Ages, the Renaissance, the Restoration, Realism, Surrealism, American Realism, Expressionism, Feminist Drama, Post-Modernism and more!

-Students will come away from this course with a comprehensive understanding of basic theatre history and will memorable anecdotes and facts about playwrights and their theatrical styles.
+You will come away from this course with a comprehensive understanding of basic theatre history and with memorable anecdotes and facts about playwrights and their theatrical styles.

 None, First Year Conservatory students are required to take Theatre History

 Class is once a week for 2 hours